 A seminar in the clinical interpretation of the Rorschach Test, the Thematic Apperception Test, and other projective devices, with critical emphasis on methods of research and validation.
 Not acceptable for credit toward the M.S. degree in psychology.
 290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-296. Directed Field Experience (1-6) Prerequisites: Limited to graduate students in psychology, with appropriate qualifications in a field of professional skill, and approved by the practicum committee of the Psychology Department.
+296. Directed Field Experience (1-6) Prerequisite: Limited to graduate students in psychology, with appropriate qualifications in a field of professional skill.